nicholas-senn/teaching-resources/README.md

 These materials are **not intended for clinical use**, medical diagnosis, patient management, treatment planning, regulatory decision-making, or any other healthcare-related decision process.

 The views and opinions expressed in these materials are those of the authors only.

+## Licence

+Code contained within this repository is released under the MIT Licence.

+Educational, research and teaching use is encouraged.
+If these materials contribute to academic work, please acknowledge and cite any associated publications where appropriate.